EricssonResearch/calvin-constrained/README.md

 Calvin-constrained is designed to be portable across different architectures and can execute on anything from bare metal to on top of an operating system.

 The platform specific parts, such as initializing the platform and accessing hardware resources, are isolated from the core functionality.
-Runtime ports and instructions on how to create a new port are placed in the [platform](platform) folder.
+Runtime ports and instructions on how to create a new port are placed in the [runtime/south/platform](runtime/south/platform) folder.

 ## Transport clients

 Transport clients handles the communication with the Calvin runtime acting as a proxy to offload functionality.

-Implementations and instructions on how to create new transport clients are available in the [transport](transport) folder.
+Implementations and instructions on how to create new transport clients are available in the [runtime/south/transport](runtime/south/transport) folder.

-TLS can be enabled for all transport clients, the [crypto](crypto) folder contains instructions to enable it.
+TLS can be enabled for all transport clients, the [runtime/south/crypto](runtime/south/crypto) folder contains instructions to enable it.

 ## Actors